-You can borrow up to $2 million if your business is physically affected by a disaster (such as a hurricane or earthquake), or $2 million for economic injury.
-The SBA is offering the latter to small businesses affected by coronavirus and the resulting economic slowdown.
+You can borrow up to $2 million if your business is physically affected by a disaster (such as COVID-19, or a hurricane, earthquake or some other form of economic injury).

 If you qualify, the interest rate for an SBA disaster loan is 3.75% for businesses, and 2.75% for non-profit organizations.
 SBA loans have fairly long terms—generally 15 to 30 years—in order to make them affordable for small businesses.

 Your loan is meant to give you working capital to keep your business running during the pandemic.
 You can use it to cover payroll, make interest payments, pay rent—the SBA isn’t picky.
 Once you qualify for a loan, it’s up to you to decide how you use it to fill the gaps in your revenue.

 If you have a PPP loan, you cannot use the EIDL to cover the same expenses.
 (You can learn more about how the PPP, EIDL, and PUA interact in our overview here)